More Information

 The Senior Fellows program is held on the UCLA campus, with all classes located in the Charles E. Young Research Library.
 Fellows can participate in a wide variety of cultural and entertainment opportunities in the Los Angeles area, including world-class dining, theater, beaches, mountains and more.

-The residential plazas are just under one mile from the Research Library.
-The UCLA residential facilities contain units accessible to people with disabilities, and the Research Library is also ADA-compliant.
+Fellows will be housed at The Inn at UCLA(opens in a new tab).
+The Inn offers rooms that are accessible to people with disabilities, and the Research Library is also ADA-compliant.
 Please note that UCLA is a completely tobacco-free campus.

 Application and Fees

-If accepted, fellows are required to pay a program fee, which covers all program sessions (including excursions), lodging on campus and most meals.
+If accepted, fellows are required to pay a program fee of $9,500, which covers all program sessions (including excursions), lodging on campus and some meals.